top of page

 30. In the Old Testament, what happens to a woman who marries and is not a virgin?

 a.
-All the village men stoned her.
+All the village men must stone her.

 b.
 She is forced to divorce her husband.